Learn to Dive with RRSAC

 Why Learn With Us?

-Our primary aim is to equip new divers with the all necessary skills to come diving with us, in UK conditions.
+Our primary aim is to equip new divers with the all necessary skills to come diving with us, in UK diving conditions.
 Consequently, its in our interests that divers are trained to the very highest standards, to ensure both your safety and ours.
 By training with a BSAC club you will learn entirely at your pace, and if you need more practice at a particular skill, then that's absolutely fine.
 You'll learn to become self dependent, acquiring a wide range of skills that can be applied to both diving as well as your everyday life.

 Training with the club is great fun, and you'll make many new friends during your course.
 We have a maximum of two trainees per instructor through both pool training and in open water, hence new trainees get lots of individual attention and coaching.
 All of our instructors are trained to the very highest standards, with a wealth of real world diving knowledge and experience that they enthusiastically share with trainees.
 All we ask is that trainees mirror that enthusiasm and commitment.